 off Fifth Avenue near Union Square in

 Manhattan.
-It is where Williamson moved to from Long
+Great food!
+It is where Willson moved to from Long

 Island and Emile frequented.
 Sometimes,